graphql/graphql-spec/spec/Section 6 -- Execution.md

 If the `List` type is also wrapped in a `Non-Null`, the field error continues to propagate upwards.

-If all fields from the root of the request to the source of the error return `Non-Null` types, then the {"data"} entry in the response should be {null}.
+If all fields from the root of the request to the source of the field error return `Non-Null` types, then the {"data"} entry in the response should be {null}.